 Who Is This For?

-- Students who want something nicer — the aluminum build looks and feels professional
+- Students who want something nicer: the aluminum build looks and feels professional.
+I carried it around campus for a week and got compliments.

-- Remote workers — 1080p webcam and all-day battery make it video-call ready
+- Remote workers: the 1080p webcam and all-day battery make it genuinely ready for video calls.
+I used it for back-to-back Zoom meetings without issues.

-If you’re comfortable spending $600, this is a significant upgrade over sub-$400 options.
-If you can stretch to $800, a ThinkPad E-series adds a better keyboard.
+If you’re comfortable spending more this is a massive upgrade over budget options.
+If you can stretch to a ThinkPad E-series adds a better keyboard.

 Build Quality